Sean 'Diddy' Combs' ex-girlfriend sobs in court, saying he ignored her pleas to end sex marathons

 Jane unsuccessfully tries to end hotel nights

+On Friday, she said she poured her thoughts into the Notes app on her phone in November 2021, drafting a message to Combs but never sending it.

+“I don’t know what you’re calling me for, but I’m sorry I don’t want to do drugs for days and days and have you use me to fulfill your freaky, wild desires in hotel rooms,” Jane wrote in the unsent missive.

-On Friday, she described texting Combs in 2023 to say she longed to return to the early days of their relationship before the sex marathons dominated their time together, in an effort to put an end to them.
-She told him she felt obligated to perform for him and regretted ever getting involved in the encounters.
+In 2023, she said she texted Combs to say she longed to return to the early days of their relationship and regretted ever getting involved in the sexual encounters, but felt obligated.
+Combs responded: “Girl, stop," she said.

-“I don’t want to keep feeling like that,” she wrote, urging Combs to “talk like adults and figure out where we’re going from here.”

-Jane said the encounters continued into the summer of 2024.
-She participated in one at Combs' Miami-area estate as late as August — just weeks before his arrest at a Manhattan hotel.
+Jane said the encounters continued into 2024 and she participated in one at Combs' Miami-area estate as late as August — just weeks before his arrest at a Manhattan hotel.

 Jane also said Combs had her act as his drug mule at least twice, nervously smuggling pills in her checked luggage on commercial flights from Los Angeles to Miami.
 She said he divvied up in the colorful pills into bottles, and she ended up using some of the drugs with him.